akade/Akade.IndexedSet/docs/ExperimentalFeatures.md

 :information_source: **Intersection-Queries**

 The query method `Intersects` currently accepts `min` and `max` defining the range of the intersection.
-Currently, the entire API is point-based in the same way even tho the underlying index actually works on much more generalized axis-aligned bounding boxes.
+Currently, the entire API is point-based in the same way even though the underlying index actually works on much more generalized axis-aligned bounding boxes.
 Therefore, the API might change in the future to accept a bounding box instead of min/max points.